 Joyce de Troch - raced a Porsche in Belcar, on and off, between 1998 and 2002, with consistent lower-midfield finishes.
 In her first year, she did two races at Zolder, driving a 911 with Walter Grootaers and Patrick Schreurs, including the Zolder 24 Hours.
 She was partnered by Paul Moonen in 2001.
 Their car was a Coast Racing 993.
 Joyce was fourth in the Ladies’ standings.
 She and Moonens stayed together for the 2002 season, driving for Coast and Ham Car Tuning.
 Their best finish was 28th, twelfth in class, at Spa.
 Away from the track, Joyce is an actress and TV presenter.

 Caroline Grifnée - drove for the Daikin team in Belcar in 2005 and 2006, with Alexandra van de Velde.
 In the first year, she was a third driver, but she replaced Vanina Ickx in 2006.
 Their car was due to be a Ferrari 360, but a practice crash and loss of a sponsor meant this was changed to a BMW 120d.
 The team also took part in some Dutch Supercar rounds, and won their class at Spa.
 Since leaving the Daikin set-up at the end of 2006, she has competed in Legends and 2CV races, including the annual 24-hour event at Spa.
 On the international stage, she drove a Porsche 997 GT3 for Speed Lover at the Dubai 24 Hours.
 Her team-mates were Jose Close, Victor Rodrigues and Jim Michaelian.
 They did not finish.
 She has also raced in the Toyota Yaris Cup in Belgium.
 In 2009 and 2010, she competed in Renault one-make series, including the Renault Megane Eurocup in 2010.
 In 2011, she drove again in the Dubai 24 Hours, and won Class A2 in a Renault Clio, as part of the iOpener team.
 In 2014, she drove a Porsche 911 in the Le Mans Classic, and was 31st in Plateau 4.
 Her co-driver was Carolyn Twaites.
+In 2017, she raced a Chevron B16 at Spa, part of the FIA Masters Historic Sportscar Championship.
+She was 17th.
+In 2018, she continued in historics, racing the Chevron at Le Mans and also a Ford Escort and Porsche 911 around Europe.
 She remains involved in motorsport in a professional capacity, as a sporting manager for the Renault E.Dams Formula E team.

 Stéphane Kox - races saloons and single-seaters in the Benelux countries.
 She is the daughter of Peter Kox, and they teamed up in BMW 235I with three other drivers to win the 2015 24 Hours of Zolder.
 Her run in the 24 Hours was part of a season in the BMW 235 Racing Cup in Belgium, which she won outright.
 That year, she scored two second places in the same car, in the Assen rounds of the Supercar Challenge.
 In 2016, she did some races in the VdeV Endurance championship, driving a Porsche, and took part in the 24 Hours of Paul Ricard in a Mercedes.
+In 2017, she raced an Audi TT at the Imola 24 Hours, but did not finish.
+She also took part in two European GT4 races, driving a KTM X-Bow.
+Her best finish was fifth, at Misano.
+She did best in the VdeV Endurance series in a Ligier, recording two second places.
+In 2018, she did not do many major events but she did drive a Ligier at Shanghai for one round of the Asian Le Mans Series, as part of an all-female R24 team.
 She started racing in 2013, in ADAC Formel Masters, and was sixteenth in the championship, with a best finish of eighth, at the Slovakiaring.

 Charlotte Maes – races in endurance events in Belgium.
 In 2013, she took part in the BRCC Long Race series, after some races in the Fun Cup and in the Renault Clio Cup.
 She was competing as part of the Skylimit Yokohama Ladies team, with Sarah Ganser and Karen Vaes.
 Their car was a Porsche 996.
 She did not do the full season, but stepped in to replace Danique Aelaerts.
 Her best result was 15th, at Spa.
 She also raced in the Zolder 24 Hours, as part of a mixed Skylimit team with Karen Vaes, Audrey van Ham and Jo Lammens.
 They were twelfth overall.